-- From the left side of the Page Editor, select the Upload Image question element, and drag the element to the Page map.
+- From the left side of the Page Editor, drag the Upload Image question element to the Page map.
+The Element tab opens.

 - From the Resize on upload dropdown list, select the appropriate compression option: Small, Medium, Large or None.

-Tip: Make the compression choice based on your judgment of what kind of photos will be uploaded.
-If customers are likely to upload photographs of documents that agents will need to read, it is recommended to select None.
+Note: Make the compression choice based on what kind of photos will be uploaded.
+For example, if customers are likely to upload photographs of documents that Agents will need to read, select None.

-If relevant, select the Required Field checkbox.
-(If the checkbox is selected, customers will not be able to proceed to the next page of the Interaction if they haven't uploaded at least one image.)
+- Optionally activate the Required Field checkbox.
+When selected, users will not be able to proceed to the next page of the Flow until they have uploaded at least one image.

 - The Show/Hide Rule field enables you to show or hide the Photo Upload question during runtime if a specified Rule condition is met.
 (An input question is always displayed by default.)
 To add a Show/Hide rule, click on the plus icon and enter the condition to meet using the Rule Editor that appears:

 After adding the condition, select Show or Hide from the dropdown menu at the lower right to set the question's display status.
 To delete a Rule, click on Delete rule at the top right corner of the Rule Editor.

 For more details and an example, click here.

 - The HTML Reference ID field stores the response in order to make it available for use outside of Interact, for example in CSS or application extensions.
 A unique name is automatically assigned to this field by default, but you can assign a more descriptive name to make it easier to identify.